Home Compare SAP.DE vs VEEV

 SAP vs Veeva Systems: Which Stock Looks Stronger in 2026?

-Veeva Systems holds the cleaner structural position, with the lead spread across stability and growth.
+Veeva Systems holds the cleaner structural position, with the lead spread across growth and profitability.
 SAP SE still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity